wetfish/login/README.md

-login
+Login
 =====

-A login system for Wetfish
+A login system for Wetfish.

+*"Why don't you just use oAuth?"*